argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/ML_PythonC++_Embedding/ThetaGPU_OCCA/README.md

 ```
 conda activate
 ```
 6. Build by running the `build.sh` script from this directory.
-This script is cmake driver.
+This script is the cmake driver.

 ```
 sh build.sh